 In this buyer’s guide, we’ve covered some of the best RTX 3070 graphics cards on the market to help you choose the right option for your needs and budget.

-When it was released in late 2020, the NVIDIA GeForce RTX 3070 was one of the best bang-for-your-buck graphics cards ever made—offering significant leaps in performance over the RTX 2070 at the same price point.
+When it was released a few years ago, the NVIDIA GeForce RTX 3070 was one of the best bang-for-your-buck graphics cards ever made—offering significant leaps in performance over the RTX 2070 at the same price point.

 And, in this list, we’ve showcased our picks for the four best RTX 3070s right now.